Dr David O'Shaughnessy B.A. (Dublin), M.A. (N.U.I.), D.Phil (Oxon), F.T.C.D. Associate Professor; Director of Research

 Research and Teaching Interests

-David studied English and French at TCD before completing an MA in Culture and Colonialism at NUI, Galway.
-He subsequently wrote his DPhil thesis on the theatre of William Godwin at the University of Oxford in 2007.
-After completing his doctorate, he was elected to a Junior Research Fellowship at Linacre College, University of Oxford where he co-edited the diary of William Godwin which was awarded the British Society for Eighteenth-Century Studies Digital Prize for 2012.
-He also published William Godwin and the Theatre (2010) and a complementary edition of Godwin's plays from manuscripts held at the Huntington Library in California and the Bodleian Library in Oxford, the latter facilitated by a Carl H. Pforzheimer, Jr Research Grant awarded by the Keats-Shelley Association of America.
+I studied English and French at TCD before completing an MA in Culture and Colonialism at NUI, Galway.
+I wrote my DPhil thesis on the theatre of William Godwin at the University of Oxford in 2007 before being elected to a Junior Research Fellowship at Linacre College, Oxford.
+During my time at Linacre, I co-edited the diary of William Godwin which was awarded the British Society for Eighteenth-Century Studies Digital Prize for 2012.
+I also published William Godwin and the Theatre (2010) and a complementary edition of Godwin's plays from manuscripts held at the Huntington Library in California and the Bodleian Library in Oxford, the latter facilitated by a Carl H. Pforzheimer, Jr Research Grant awarded by the Keats-Shelley Association of America.

-David then took up a Leverhulme Early Career Fellowship at the University of Warwick where he organized a conference on the London Irish in the eighteenth-century.
-From the conference emerged a special issue of the journal Eighteenth-Century Life titled Networks of Aspiration: the London Irish of the Eighteenth Century (2015) which he edited.
+After my work on Godwin, I developed an interest in Irish writing in eighteenth-century London, particularly theatre.
+I held a Leverhulme Early Career Fellowship at the University of Warwick where I edited a special issue of the journal Eighteenth-Century Life titled Networks of Aspiration: the London Irish of the Eighteenth Century (2015).

 Dr David O'Shaughnessy

 Office Hours: Wednesday 10.00 a.m. - 12.00 p.m. or by appointment.